danielburger1337/oauth2-dpop-php/docs/nonce.md

 When you are the client (aka. making the request to a protected endpoint), you need to keep track of the upstream servers nonce.

-The [DPoPProofFactory](../src/DPoPProofFactory.php) helps you manage these nonces.
-It uses the [NonceStorageInterface](../src/NonceStorage/NonceStorageInterface.php) to store the upstream servers nonce and the [NonceStorageKeyFactoryInterface](../src/NonceStorage/NonceStorageKeyFactoryInterface.php) to find them.

-> If you know that the upstream server does not make use of DPoP nonces, you can use the [NullNonceStorage](../src/NonceStorage/NullNonceStorage.php) and [NullNonceStorageKeyFactory](../src/NonceStorage/NullNonceStorageKeyFactory.php) implementations and skip the rest of this page.

-This library provides the concrete [CacheNonceStorage](../src/NonceStorage/CacheNonceStorage.php) implementation that uses a PSR-6 as the storage engine.
-The default imlementation [NonceStorageKeyFactory](../src/NonceStorage/NonceStorageKeyFactory.php) uses a combination of the host component of the URL of the request and the used JWK thumbprint (JKT).

 The [DPoPProofFactory](../src/DPoPProofFactory.php) automatically attaches the currently stored nonce to the generated DPoP proof token.

+See the [Nonce Storage](nonce_storage.md) documentation for more information on how to configure it.

 If no nonce is currently stored, the `nonce` claim will be ommited from the generated DPoP token and the next request is expected to fail.

--   If the upstream server is the OP, the http response will look like
+-   If the upstream server is an authorization server, the http response will look like

     ```http
     HTTP/1.1 400 Bad Request